zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 [Msdiv 192] (#msdiv192) {#msdiv192 .ref .msdiv} (16 - 3)

 [APZ 192.1] (#apz192 .1) {#apz192 .1 .ref .apz} "The craving view is not associating
-“Buddha” refers to “Buddha” which is a certain Buddha.
+"Buddha" refers to "Buddha" which is a certain Buddha.
 In doctrines that have not been figuring out before, when he has no academic.
 Three-Truth was well figuring out.
 And then the almighty complainted.
 Powers Complainted What is' Buddha 'in what sense is Buddha?
 Chatura